aosabook/500lines/crawler/chapter.md

              10 RETURN_VALUE
 ```

-The `foo` function loads `bar` onto its stack and calls it, then pops the return value of `bar` from the stack, loads `None` onto the stack, and returns `None`.
+The `foo` function loads `bar` onto its stack and calls it, then pops its return value from the stack, loads `None` onto the stack, and returns `None`.

 When `PyEval_EvalFrameEx` encounters the `CALL_FUNCTION` bytecode, it creates a new Python stack frame and recurses: that is, it calls `PyEval_EvalFrameEx` recursively with the new frame, which is used to execute `bar`.

 ![](function-calls.png)

 It is crucial to understand that Python stack frames are allocated in heap memory!
 The Python interpreter is a normal C program, so its stack frames are normal stack frames.
-But the Python stack frames it manipulates are on the heap.
+But the *Python* stack frames it manipulates are on the heap.
 Among other surprises, this means a Python stack frame can outlive its function call.
 To see this interactively, save the current frame from within `bar`:

 ```python
 >>> import inspect